Latte Tags

 {plink} prints a link to a presenter

-{control} prints a component
+{control} renders a component

-{snippet}{/snippet} a template snippet that can be sent by AJAX
+{snippet}{/snippet} a template snippet that can be sent via AJAX

-{cache}{/cache} caches a template section
+{cache}{/cache} caches a part of the template

 Available only with Nette Forms

-{label}{/label} prints a form input label
+{label}{/label} renders a form control label

-{input} prints a form input element
+{input} renders a form control

-{formContainer}{/formContainer} rendering the form container
+{formContainer}{/formContainer} renders a form container

 Printing